kaimitai/skchain/docs/solomon's_key_rom_map.md

 <span style="color:lightgreen">
 Example: In a data section we see the following bytes: 0xc2, 0x12, 0xa1, 0x22, 0x5a.

 We see that the first byte is between 0xc0 and 0xdf, meaning we are compressing.
 We subtract 0xc0 and add 1, which gives us 3.
-Three items of the same type will follow; first the item type; 0x12 - and then the positions of the three items; (1, 9), (2, 1) and (10, 4).
+Three items of the same type will follow; first the item type; 0x12 (Timebottle) - and then the positions of the three items; (1, 9), (2, 1) and (10, 4).

 </span>